josephbulger/ThemeSwitcher/readme.markdown

 - However, if you would like to add additional themes, other than the ones provided by jQuery UI, you can very easily add them, and a good example would be found in the addingcustomthemes.htm file.

+- What if you don't want one of the themes that comes from jQuery UI?
+You can optionally exclude any of the default themes, and there's an example of how to do that in the excludethemes.htm file.

 Dependencies
 ----------------